Jaxonwht/breakout/README.md

 I don't know how to place the CenterText at the real center of the screen.

+When the ball hits near the common edge of two bricks, it will likely remove both bricks and not get bounced.
+The problem lies in the Physics class.

 Extra credit:
 I have created starting text, winning text, losing text and ending text for the game that appear at appropriate times.

 The ball makes collision sounds with bricks and the paddle.

 Bricks with higher health change to normal color when they reach 1 health.

+With the collision sound feature, sometimes there is lag in the game.

 ### Notes